elementsweb/apple-shortcuts-http-oauth/README.md

 ## Get started

+> Remember to delete the stack when you're done as it will provision resources that start incurring costs.

 1. Build the stack with [`sam build`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html).
 1. Deploy the stack with [`sam deploy`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).
 1. Test getting an access token.